Tazaf/ionicitude/README.md

 });
 ```

-**Any string in `reqFeatures` that doesn't references a valid Wikitude feature will not cause the check to fail.
+**Any string in `reqFeatures` that doesn't reference a valid Wikitude feature will not cause the check to fail.
 It will just be ignored.**

 The result of the check will be stored and available through the `Ionicitude.deviceSupportsFeatures` property, as a Boolean.